heriram/asterixdb/asterix-doc/src/site/markdown/feeds/tutorial.md

 ## <a id="WritingAnExternalUDF">Writing an External UDF</a> ###

-A Java UDF in AsterixDB is required to implement an prescribe interface.
+A Java UDF in AsterixDB is required to implement an interface.
 We shall next write a basic UDF that extracts the hashtags contained in the tweet's text and appends each into an unordered list.
 The list is added as an additional attribute to the tweet to form the augment version - ProcessedTweet.

     package edu.uci.ics.asterix.external.library;